ypinhsuan/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete-student`, `delete-student x` (where x is larger than the size of student list)<br>
       Expected: No student is deleted.
 Error details shown in the status message.

+#### Finding a student

+1. Finding a student.

+   1. Prerequisites: Student names that contain `Alex` and `Yu`.
+The    sample data of Tutor's Pet contains such names and can be used.

+   1. Test case: `find-student alex` \
+      Expected: All students whose name contains `alex` (case-insensitive) should be displayed.

+   1. Test case: `find-student alex yu` \
+      Expected: All students whose name contains `alex` or `yu` (case-insensitive) should be displayed.

+   1. Incorrect find command to try: `find-student`. \
+      Expected: The displayed student list does not get updated.
+Error details shown in the status message.

 ### Managing Classes